johnciacia/html5-speech-search/readme.txt

 This plugin enables speech search

 == Description ==
-This plugin enables speech search
+This plugin enables speech search to all default search boxes.
+This currently only works on webkit browsers.

+== Screenshots ==
+1. A microphone is added to the search box.
+2. When you click the microphone, it prompts you to speak.